 Is Renting Less Expensive?

 A common refrain is that renters throw away money every month.
 While it is a fact that renters aren’t building up equity like homeowners are, the fact remains we all have to live somewhere, and it costs money to live anywhere.
 Having a roof over one’s head is not throwing away money.
 In addition to mortgages, homeowners will have the other costs of a home, including emergency repairs.
 For the duration of a lease, renters will know the exact price of their monthly bills.
-However, when it is time to sign a new lease (either in the same place or a new location), there is always the possibility of a rent increase.
+However, when it is time to sign a new lease (either in the same place or a new location) you will always want to search for movers near me, there is always the possibility of a rent increase.

 Is Homeownership More Stable?